Updated for Warlords of Draenor

 Is Marksmanship still viable in PvP?
 Oh, hell yes.

-This page is specific to Marksmanship Hunter PvP and covers a build, glyphs, gems, enchants, and pet info.
+This page is specific to Marksmanship Hunter PvP and covers a build, glyphs, gems, enchants, pet info, and “how to.”
 If you’re looking for PvE (raiding and such) then see our other Marksmanship Hunter page.